 So, like I said, this film is based around sex, and there are 7 sex scenes in this film.
 In addition to the opening scene with Dana and Brandon, and the later scenes with Brandon and Monica and Brandon and Sherrie, we also get an early sex scene with Justin and his girlfriend Gina (Kristin Herold), who then promptly dumps him because she doesn’t approve of his job as a private investigator.
 And then later Dana and Justin get together.
 And Sherrie has a boyfriend named David (Darren Lebrecht) whom we see once, earlier in the film, when they have sex in a backroom at Dana’s bar.
 And there’s a scene with Tess, but I can’t say whom it is with, since that would spoil the film (seriously).

 I guess there’s actually the germ of a good story deep within this script.
 A womanizing con-man is going around drugging women and stealing their money, until one of his victims hires a P.I. to catch him.
 That sounds like a random Lifetime Original Movie.
-But shoehorning in the whole plot device of psychic powers, and the illogical actions of the some of the character, especially Sherrie, who’s betrayal of Dana and willingness to sleep with Brandon just come out of nowhere, make it hard to take this seriously.
+But shoehorning in the whole plot device of psychic powers, and the illogical actions of some of the characters, especially Sherrie, who’s betrayal of Dana and willingness to sleep with Brandon just comes out of nowhere, make it hard to take this seriously.
 Frankly, Lori Jo Hendrix’s sex scenes are the only thing that make this film worth watching (she is hot).
 Otherwise, this isn’t much for me to recommend.